ieee-p21451-1-5/demo-ncap/README.md

 SNMPv2-MIB::sysDescr.0 = STRING: Linux ncap 5.4.56-v7.1.el7 #1 SMP Sat Aug 8 20:58:22 UTC 2020 armv7l
 ```

 At this moment, you are able to manually launch an SNMP daemon, which, however, vanishes once you log out from the terminal.

-To let it start automatically in the background each time the machine boots, make it a `systemd` service.
+To let `snmpd` start automatically in the background each time the machine boots, make it a `systemd` service.

-To make
+Before doing that, we have to look after yet another thing: system time synchronization.